html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <img src="showinheritance.gif" title="DevTools inherited properties" alt="DevTools inherited properties" style="height:215px;border:1px solid #ccc;float:right;margin-left:10px;">

-Understanding `.resetStyleInheritance` is a bit trickier, primarily because it only has an effect on CSS properties which are inheritable.
+Understanding `.resetStyleInheritance` is a bit trickier, primarily because it only has an affect on CSS properties which are inheritable.
 It says: when you're looking for a property to inherit, at the boundary between the page and the ShadowRoot, don't inherit values from the host but use the `initial` value instead (per the CSS spec).